 Challenges students through interactive classroom activities to start their own entrepreneurial venture while still in high school.
-The program provides useful, practical content to assist teens in the transition from being students to productive, contributing members of society.
+The program provides useful, practical content to assist teens in the transition from being students to innovative, profitable business owners.
 (Grades 9-12)

 JA Company Program®

 Unlocks the innate ability in high school students to fill a need or solve a problem in their community by launching a business venture and unleashing their entrepreneurial spirit.
 (Grades 9-12)